Table of Contents

 Proposed amendments to these Bylaws must be submitted in writing.
 Proposed amendments will be voted on and approved by a two-thirds (⅔) majority vote at either a Local Convention or General Meeting.

-Proposed amendments submitted for consideration in a General Meeting must be submitted to the Coordinating Committee one (1) month in advance of the meeting date.
-The Coordinating Committee is required to provide the membership with two (2) weeks’ written notice of proposed amendments being considered at a General Meeting.
+Proposed amendments submitted for consideration in a General Meeting must be submitted to the Steering Committee one (1) month in advance of the meeting date.
+The Steering Committee is required to provide the membership with two (2) weeks’ written notice of proposed amendments being considered at a General Meeting.

-Proposed amendments submitted for consideration in a Local Convention must be submitted to the Coordinating Committee fifteen (15) days prior to the Local Convention.
-The Coordinating Committee is required to provide the membership with one (1) week’s written notice of proposed amendments being considered at a Local Convention.
+Proposed amendments submitted for consideration in a Local Convention must be submitted to the Steering Committee fifteen (15) days prior to the Local Convention.
+The Steering Committee is required to provide the membership with one (1) week’s written notice of proposed amendments being considered at a Local Convention.

 ARTICLE 15.
 Rules of the Local.